hc825b/hc825b.github.io/posts/2018-09-26-cybersec-for-manufacturing.markdown

 When he mentions cyber for supply chain, what parts exactly are about software development, or all of them are just about using existing software stacks?

-### FBI agent's talk !!!
-Presenter: Jason Rahoy
+## Special Agent in FBI Chicago, Jason Rahoy's talk

+The presentation slides are not provided

+### Some stats and where to find them

 + [**IC3 Internet Crime Report**](IC3.gov)

   - Over $676M victim losses just from Business Email Compromise (BEC)
   - $2.3M over ransomware
-  - Tech Support Fraud (E.g., Fake refund, remote assistant)
+  - Tech Support Fraud (E.g., Fake refund for equipment, remote assistant, etc.)
   - Extortion $15M

++ 50% of attack targets small business <= 2500 (31 % <= 250 employees)

+  - Because these are easy targets

-+ InfraGard.gov
++ InfraGard.org

-  - information sharing platform
+  - Information sharing platform between FBI and private sectors

+### Some common attack vectors and case studies

 + Insider Threat

-  - Video about using social engineering to get access to the account [![Preview][video-img]][video-url]
+  - Video about using social engineering to get access to a phone account
+    [![Preview][video-img]][video-url]
-  - Inadvertent insider (E.g., employee being deceived)
+  - Inadvertent insider (E.g., employee being deceived as above case)
-  - Preexisting infrastructure of already compromised network
+  - Preexisting infrastructure of already compromised network (E.g., old phone network)

 [video-img]:https://img.youtube.com/vi/lc7scxvKQOo/0.jpg
 [video-url]:https://www.youtube.com/watch?v=lc7scxvKQOo

-+ Target data breach

-  - Attack third party company (refrigeration supplier) and finally use their credentials to attack the interface Target provided to this company

 + Proprietary systems allowing external network access

-+ 50% of attack targets small business <= 2500 (31 % <= 250 employees)

-  - easy targets
+  - Target (the department store company) data breach
+  - A third party company (refrigeration supplier) is attacked first, and their credentials are used to attack the interface Target provided to this company

-+ Start from social engineering on a specific target??
++ Attacks normally start from social engineering on a specific target, i.e., collecting publicly available information of a target employee with enough administration

-  - Not start from an exploit to certain software?
+  - Oppose to my belief that it's actually rare to start from a known exploit to certain softwares because those either are likely fixed or do not provide enough permission to control the system.

 ## ISACA 2018 State of Cybersecurity Survey